-Although we traveled a good bit, I feel like I grew up in the Pacific Northwest.
+Although we traveled a good bit, the Philippines was and still feels like home to me.
+But eventually I grew up in the Pacific Northwest of the USA.
 My parents and my brother and I spent several vacations camping in a pickup truck with a slide-in camper in the Pacific Northwest.
 That camper was tiny for the four of us, but I remember having a great time and I remember loving the outdoors and the forests and the rivers and the mountains.

 As a young adult in my 20’s in college and afterwards, my friends and I would go camping with small tents and sleeping bags … sleeping without any kind of mattress or padding underneath us, or minimal padding at best.
 It was a lot of fun and we spent time in gorgeous places.
 In my 30’s, I began to appreciate a little more comfort and traded sleeping on the ground outdoors for the pleasure of a nice motel or B&B or country inn.